auremoser/mozsci/log/worklog.md

 * comments on the IA for the site
 * sent out first newsletter for february!
 * added march [call details](https://mozillascience.org/community-call-mar-10-11-et)
+* reached out to Sumana and Sumana's contacts for the community calls

 * figure out schedule for April Event
 * blog schedule - Thursday post